carpentries/workbench-docs/learners/setup.md

 Here, you can perform any shell or R actions as you would usually for lesson development.

-For more information and information, please check the full [devcontainer documentation](devcontainer.md).
+For more information, please check the full [devcontainer documentation](devcontainer.md).

 ::::::::::::::::::::: callout